A leading centre for the study of History

 The Department is excited to be expanding over the coming decade, growing by over 75% in staff and student numbers.
 The expansion allows us to build critical mass in key research areas aligned with our existing strengths and our collaborations with the University’s research centres and institutes.

 The expansion will facilitate the generation of trans-national, trans-historical and comparative work that often leads to groundbreaking historical research.
 We have launched new MA programmes, and we will be looking to develop an increasingly dynamic postgraduate community over the coming years.

 The Department has always provided exciting and engaged teaching, and this will remain a critical aspect of our work in the future, together with our desire to reach out to more of the most talented students in the UK and closer to home through our widening participation programmes.

-We are ranked 2nd in the Complete University Guide 2018 and the Times Good University Guide.
+We are ranked 2nd in the Complete University Guide 2019 and the Guardian University Guide 2019.

 Our research expertise and teaching provision extends from the early Middle Ages to the present day, and we are home to scholars of Europe (including the British Isles), Africa, East Asia, and the United States of America and of social, cultural, political, economic, religious, and gender history.

 Our chronological range and breadth allows us to meaningfully engage in transnational, transhistorical and comparative work that cuts across several central disciplinary themes.

 We have particular strengths in the history of theology and religion, social and economic history, science and medicine, genders and sexualities, political cultures, intellectual and cultural history, visual and material culture, and landscape and memory.
 The ability to come together around these themes brings us together as historians and makes Durham an exciting place to work, research and study.